opentelekomcloud/docs/doc/source/obs/user-guide/resources.md

 # Resources<a name="obs_03_0118"></a>

-The resource can be the current entire bucket or one or more objects in the bucket.
+The resource can be the current entire bucket, an object, or a set of objects in the bucket.

 Resources can be specified in either of the following ways: